rESIDENCY: Raglan, NZ

 Mt Karioi from my residence

-Climbing Mt Karioi on the 3rd of February with my sister Jo, I wanted to experience the mountain from where the basalt stones once came from.
-Tracing the stones history, I was able to follow the narrative of the landscape.
-My journey began in the present, on the beach in Raglan, and travelled back in time through the gorge and lastly to the top of Mt Karioi.
+My journey began in the present, on the beach in Raglan, and travelled back in time through the gorge, leaving the quest to climb Mt Karioi to last.
 I began to get a sense of the force of nature as it laid down its present form.
 To reach the summit, (in fact we didn’t continue to the summit but were satisfied with reaching the ‘Lookout’ of Mt Karioi), we climbed steadily for 2 hours.
-There were some challenging moments but it was manageable and we completed the climb there and back in one day.
+There were challenging moments but it was manageable and we completed the climb there and back in a day.
 At times it was necessary to navigate ladders and chains to help with the steep sections of the mountain.
-I felt a deep sense of contentment and, although only for a short period of time, I was able to experience the mountain, its earthiness, its steepness, the sounds and vegetation.
-These were the immediate sensations I experienced on Mt Karioi but I could also behold and perceive its mystery and its immensity.
+I felt a deep sense of accomplishment, and for a period of time, was able to experience the mountain’s earthiness, steepness, sounds and vegetation.
+Less tangible but equally present, was the perception of immensity and mysteriousness.